 It has been over a month since a court in Yemen sentenced four journalists to death and ordered six others to be freed, yet five remain behind bars.
 Earlier in May 2020, over 150 NGOs called for the sentence to be overturned and the journalists to be freed immediately.
 Journalists working in Yemen are at extreme risk of arrest and kidnapping from various parties to the conflict, sometimes disappearing for years with no news.
 The Gulf Centre for Human Rights (GCHR) has repeatedly documented the cases of journalists kidnapped in recent years up to early May 2020, whose families await news of their fates.

-On 20 May 2020, human rights lawyer Abdelmajeed Sabra, who took charge of the defense of the ten journalists, called for their unconditional release on his Facebook page.
-Of the six journalists sentenced to time already served in prison, or approximately five years, only Salah Muhammad Al-Qaedi has been freed on 23 April 2020.
+On 20 May 2020, human rights lawyer Abdulmajeed Sabra, who took charge of the defense of the ten journalists, called for their unconditional release on his Facebook page.
+Of the six journalists sentenced to time already served in prison, or approximately five years, only Salah Mohammad Al-Qaedi has been freed on 23 April 2020.
 The six journalists were also placed under police supervision for a period of three years after their release, in addition to having the electronic devices and materials in their possession when they were arrested remain confiscated.

 Sabra said that despite the verdict issued by the Specialised Criminal Court in Sana’a on 11 April 2020, that, satisfied with the time they already served in prison, ordered the release of journalists Hisham Ahmed Tarmoom, Hisham Abdulmalik Al-Yousefi, Haitham Abdulrahman Al-Shihab, Essam Amin Balgheeth and Hassan Abdullah Annab, they still have not been released.
 Bail was submitted and release orders were issued from the Public Prosecution to implement this ruling, but he said, “they were not yet released on the pretext that they would be exchanged with prisoners of war from the other side."
 He added, "the judiciary should be spared and should not be used as a political card."

-Meanwhile, the four journalists sentenced to death, Abdulkhaleq Ahmed Amran, Akram Saleh Al-Walidi, Al-Hareth Saleh Hamid and Tawfiq Mohammed Al-Mansouri, are still in prison awaiting the completion of the necessary procedures to start the appeal in their case, which will take place before the Specialised Criminal Appeals Court in Sana'a.
+Meanwhile, the four journalists sentenced to death, Abdulkhaleq Ahmed Amran, Akram Saleh Al-Walidi, Al-Hareth Saleh Hamid and Tawfiq Mohammad Al-Mansouri, are still in prison awaiting the completion of the necessary procedures to start the appeal in their case, which will take place before the Specialised Criminal Appeals Court in Sana'a.
 On 22 April 2020, their lawyer started the procedures for the appeal against the death sentence, following their conviction on charges of spying and spreading false news.